 General Vorhil’il Celestion – The Grand Marshal of Rhoum.
 One of the truly long lived elves, General Celestion has been involved in many of the largest military conflicts in Terath’s history.
 The most recent conflicts he has been involved in are the Dark War in Lairroth, the Forsaken War and Typhon’s invasion.
 General Celestion is considered on of the most skilled tacticians and warriors in Terath.
 He personally trained some of the best warriors Terath has seen, including the previous High King Arador Kajorelle and King Charles Rezak Fallion the Red.

 The Elves are known for their fascination with esoteric knowledge and ancient lore.
 Prior to Typhon’s invasion, they were also known for their centers of learning throughout their kingdom.
-With the destruction of the kingdom though, the elves have been left with little in the way of resources, though they have been working to rebuild since Typhon’s Invasion in 213 PB.
+With the sinking of much of the kingdom the elves have been left with little in the way of resources, though they have been working to rebuild since Typhon’s Invasion in 213 PB.

 Prior to the invasion of Typhon, the elves were mostly self-sustaining.
 This resulted in little trade and few dealings with the rest of Terath.
 With the destruction brought on by the Father of Monsters, the Ethlin Isles is now very dependent on trade.
 Their primary dealings are with Falconcrest for foodstuffs and Ebrus for minerals and crafted goods.